lsst-pst/syseng_throughputs/README.md

 are constructed from these curves, and can be traced through the git SHA1 and release tags.

+# Release 1.5 #

+This is a minor update for throughputs (the lens2 glass and BBAR coating curves have been extended in their wavelength information, but the curves themselves are the same as previously).
+However it is a major update for documentation and process information, as reflected in the "documentation" subdirectory.

 # Release 1.4 #

 The primary update here is in the lens2 response curves.
 The BBAR coating